 Purchase an annual membership.
 Take a look online at the art venues, museums, and theaters that are near you, and consider purchasing an annual membership to enjoy later!
 The Portsmouth Music Hall is offering Membership May, which you can learn more about here.
 The Wright Museum in Wolfeboro, NH also offers memberships.
 They will soon be featuring a new exhibit, Vietnam: The Real War Photographs from the Associated Press, sponsored by Service CU.

 Plant poppy seeds.
-Memorial Day, falling on Monday May 25, is a federal holiday that honors those who have given the ultimate sacrifice.
+Memorial Day, falling on Monday, May 25, is a federal holiday that honors those who have given the ultimate sacrifice.
 The Poppy is widely recognized as the symbol of Memorial Day, and its meaning is one of both remembrance and hope.
 If you live in New Hampshire, make sure to pick up a packet of poppies to plant.
 Planting flowers helps the community by spreading beauty and joy, and is a good reason to get outside.
-Schedule a visit to your nearest branch here.

 Stay well everyone, we will get through this together.